What is Clonazepam?

 How is Clonazepam Abused?

-Clonazepam is legal for medical use.
+Clonazepam addiction is as detrimental as many other drugs, considering that Clonazepam is legal for medical use only.
 However, this certainly doesn’t prevent others from illegally acquiring it.
-Many times drug dependency starts simply from misusing the drug in ways that are not approved by doctors.
+Many times, drug dependency starts simply from misusing the drug in ways that are not approved by doctors.

 Certain drugs react with alcohol and may cause a variety of medical issues requiring one to be hospitalized immediately.
 Mixing certain medications with alcohol can cause a toxicity problem within the body that may prove fatal.
-Drug abusers have found many ways to misuse Clonazepam.
+Clonazepam addiction is extremely dangerous, unfortunately, drug abusers have found many ways to misuse Clonazepam.
 Addictioncampuses.com mentions a few known ways.

 - crushing into a powder and snorting